25 agents · 4 model tiers · 121 skills · full handoff map

-Most AI coding tools are chat assistants.
-You ask, they answer.
-There is no memory, no process, no structure — and when your session ends, context dies with it.
+Most AI coding tools are chat assistants — you ask, they answer, and when the session ends, all context is lost.

-Idea → Intent → PRD → Architecture → Plan → Implement → Test → Review → Shipped
+Idea → PRD → Architecture → Plan → Implement → Test → Review → Done

-↑ every stage has a specialist agent, every transition is logged, every gate is explicit
+↑ every stage has a dedicated agent, every transition is tracked, every gate is explicit

 junai |